AbdellahChehat/eng130_aws_cloud/VPC.md

 - Security group is a firewall on a instance level where as NACL is an added level of security on a subnet level?

+---

+- Step 1: Create a VPC 10.0.0.0/16
+- Step 2: Create an Internet gateway
+    - 2:1: Attach the IG to our VPC
+- Step 3: Create a public subnet 10.0.2.0/24
+- Step 4: Create a route table. - attach to VPC
+    - 4:1 add routes to connect to IG 0.0.0.0/0
+    - 4:2 Associate RT to public Subnet
+- step 5: Launch New ec2